CosmoLike/cocoa/README.md

       Cocoa/.local/lib
       Cocoa/.local/share

-This behavior enables users to work on multiple instances of Cocoa simultaneously similar to what was possible with [CosmoMC](https://github.com/cmbant/CosmoMC).
+This behavior enables users to work on multiple instances of Cocoa simultaneously, which is similar to what was possible with [CosmoMC](https://github.com/cmbant/CosmoMC).

 :books::books: *Additional Notes for experts and developers on Running Cobaya Examples* :books::books: